Awards and Grants

 2013 - Assoc Prof Suman Majumdar and Dr Ben Teh

-• Named in honour of Dr John Forbes, ASID's first president, this Award is presented to a physician or scientist from the Asia Pacific region, providing them the opportunity to attend the ASID Annual Scientific Meeting and visit centres in Australia, at the invitation of a Full ASID member.
-Open to non-ASID members.
+This Award will be presented to a physician or scientist from the Asia Pacific region, providing them the opportunity to attend ASID's Annual Scientific Meeting and visit centres in Australia or New Zealand at the invitation of a Full ASID member.

 2024 - Dr Flora Lutui